lymanmcbride/theaterCMS/README.md

 # Theater Vertigo CMS Project
 4/19-30/2021
 ## Introduction
 The Theater Vertigo CMS Project was a two week sprint where my team was tasked with building out a section of a new website for a theater in Portland.
-The project had been ongoing, but for our section, we had the opportunity to build out CRUD functionality, set up permissions and roles, and style the front end.
+We were assigned to a specific portion of the website and tasked to build out CRUD functionality, set up permissions and roles, and style the front end.

 Over the two week period we utilized Agile/Scrum methodologies for team and project management, git version control, and AzureDevOps as our PM medium.

-The full stack stories comprise the most challenging sections of the project, especially the first two, and involved code in multiple languages working together to present the user with a clean experience.
+I've consolidated the stories into four main projects, which I've outlined below.
+I have a few notes at the end, and pictures of the front end consolidated into one section.

 ## Contents
 ### The Stories